 - Mandatory access control is a very strict model that was designed for the government.
 While it is very secure, it can be vague, difficult, and costly.
 Most organizations rely on mandatory access control in conjunction with one of the other four types.

-- Discretionary access control allows individuals users to decide who can access his or her data.
+- Discretionary access control allows individuals users to decide who can access their data.
 It is often used in social networks when people want to change the visibility of their content.
 While it is more flexible than mandatory access control, it makes it easy for users to give the wrong people access by accident.

 - Role-based access control allows companies to grant access based on users’ job functions.
 It is commonly used by businesses to share data with certain departments.